 players of the People's Postcode Lottery.

-Broseley Town Council will receive the Feed In Tariff from the electricity that's generated by the system.
+Broseley Town Council receive the Feed In Tariff from the electricity that's generated by the system.

 The Birchmeadow Committee's Vice Chairman, who oversaw the installation said “not only does it demonstrate the community’s commitment to embracing sustainable energy